Skip to main content

 • Purchasing or procuring tangible items related to victim services

-• Other activities needed to address the needs of a wide variety of crime victims in tribal communities
+• Other activities needed to address the individualized needs of victims of any type of crime in Tribal communities

 Eligibility

-Eligible applicants are Indian Tribes, Alaska Native Claims Settlement Act (ANCSA) Regional Corporations, and tribal designees that submitted Population Certifications by February 20, 2024, and have been notified by OVC of their formula allocation.
+Eligible applicants are Tribes, Alaska Native Claims Settlement Act (ANCSA) Regional Corporations, and Tribal designees that submitted Population Certifications by January 17, 2024.

 Geographic coverage